mjordan/islandora_workbench_docs/docs/troubleshooting.md

 Bue sure to clear Drupal's cache every time you change the "Standalone media URL" option.
 More information can be found [here](/islandora_workbench_docs/installation/#configuring-drupals-media-urls).

+## I'm having trouble getting Workbench to work in a cronjob

+The most common problem you will encounter when running Islandora Workbench in a cronjob is that Workbench can't find its configuration file, or input/output directories.
+The easiest way to avoid this is to use absolute file paths everywhere, including as the value of Workbench's `--config` parameter, in configuration files, and in `file` and `additional_files` columns in your input CSV files.

+In some cases, particularly if you are using a secondary task to create pages or child items, you many need to use the `path_to_python` and `path_to_workbench_script` configuration settings.